Communication-Efficient Federated Learning With Data and Client Heterogeneity: Experimental setup

 Next, we examine the convergence, again in terms of number of optimization ``rounds'' at the server, between the sequential Baseline, FedAvg, and QuAFL.
 As expected, the Baseline is faster to converge than FedAvg, which in turn is faster than QuAFL in this measure.
 Specifically, the difference between QuAFL and the other algorithms comes because of the fact that, in our algorithm, nodes operate on \emph{old} variants of the model at every step, which slows down convergence.
 Next, we examine convergence in terms of actual time, in the heterogeneous setting in which 25\% of the clients are slow.

 In Figure~\ref{fig:accuracy-vs-time-fmnist}, we observe the validation accuracy ensured by various algorithms relative to the simulated execution time, whereas in Figure~\ref{fig:loss-vs-time-fmnist} we observe the training loss versus the same metric.
 (We assume that, in \emph{Baseline}, a single node acts as both the client and the server, and that this node is slow, i.e. has higher per-step times.)
+To further support the robustness of our algorithm in regimes with large number of clients, we conducted an experiment with $n=300$ clients and $s=30$ peers interacting with the server at each step.
+The validation accuracy and loss versus time regarding the mentioned experiment plotted in Figure~\ref{fig:300_nodes_accuracy-vs-time-fmnist} and Figure~\ref{fig:300_nodes_loss-vs-time-fmnist} respectively.
 We observe that, importantly, if \emph{time} is taken into account rather than the number of server rounds, QuAFL can provide notable speedups in these metrics.
 This is specifically because of its asynchronous communication patters, which allow it to complete rounds faster, without having to always wait for the slow nodes to complete their local computation.
 While this behaviour is simulated, we believe that this reflects the algorithm's practical potential.
+Finally, Figure~\ref{fig:full_convergence} shows that all methods can reach the maximum accuracy for this dataset/model combination (for the SGD baseline, this occurs later), although QuAFL is the fastest to do so in terms of wall-clock time.